jeanlouisnico/CWatM-spinetoolbox/docs/Tutorial.md

 ![wf3](images/import_ini.png)

 The second argument :one:: is the name of the *alternative* where the ini file *parameters* will be imported in, in this tutorial we will name it *5_arcmin_base*.
 The :two: argument define that it will update the values and should be always set to *true* if you want to update the existing alternative, if not set it to *false*.
 Select the 3 tool together and run only the selection ![selection_run_icon](images/selection_run_icon.png).
 Running only this section will import your CWatM *ini* file into the Spine Database.

+!!!
+Tip

+    In case you have multiple ini file that you want to import, repeat this steps as many times as necessary.
+You can try this out by duplicating the original setting file and change some values in it.
+Relink the file in the workflow as explained in this section but allocate it to a different alternative.
+It will create a new alternative and import only the variables that differ from the base database that we first imported into the database.

+### Fix the database for Toolbox

+The **Toolbox** database will be displaying exactly what was in the ini file originally.
+Therefore, the path to weather files and others should be correct.
+However, if the setting file was imported as is, the path filepaths need to be updated.